AdobeDocs/adobe-io-runtime/src/pages/guides/using/creating_rest_apis.md

 ## Using wsk CLI

 Using the `wsk api create` command, you create each API endpoint one-by-one.
 This command allows you to set a base path, path, method, and response type.
 We will set:
+Below are sample commands try creating resouce before using below
 ```
 wsk api create /pet-store /pet post createPet --response-type http
 wsk api create /pet-store /pet get getPet --response-type http